-Our really savvy customers care about the running cost of their units.
+Our really savvy customers care about the running cost of their trucks.

-They know down to the $ how much it costs to run a unit; daily operating and maintenance cost, the real cost of downtime and the potential value of the unit at the end of the finance period.
+They know down to the $ how much it costs to run the truck; daily operating and maintenance cost, the real cost of downtime and the potential value of the truck at the end of the finance period.

-Really savvy principal contractors will eventually understand that if they are paying the same hourly rate for a unit that produces less work and breaks down more often, they will eventually find a contractor who is better value for money and own a more reliable, more effective unit.
+Really savvy principal contractors will eventually understand that if they are paying the same hourly rate for a truck that produces less work and breaks down more often, they will eventually find a contractor who is better value for money and own a more reliable, more effective truck.

 At Vacvator we understand this.
-We make machines that give our customers the best chance at being the preferred hourly rate contractor on site, and for the owner who purchases a unit to support their own projects, a reliable easy to operate unit which will value add to their operation.
+We make machines that give our customers the best chance at being the preferred hourly rate contractor on site, and for the owner who purchases a truck to support their own projects, a reliable easy to operate truck which will value add to their operation.

 Here are some of the facts around costs associated with running vac trucks.

 If you own an NDD truck that uses an auxiliary drive motor to run your blower you have two serviceable engines.
 Its two engine oil changes, two sets of fan belts, two radiators, two batteries, two starter motors and so on.
 The truck engine may not do large engine hours under this configuration, but they are usually more cost effective and produce far less emissions than stationary engines.

 If the truck engine is the primary source of power, as Vacvator trucks are, they are more efficient and produce less emissions because they can operate at much lower RMP to produce the power needed to run the truck.
 The truck engine is also a lot quieter than a stationary engine.
 The cost of servicing two engines itself is not the biggest cost for truck, it is the double down time when the two engine servicing intervals don’t line up.
 A truck engine that is maintained by an authorised truck dealer, has less change of failing than a stationary engine that randomly gets serviced and maintained.